Please Note We are not currently running any courses for the Filial Play Coaching Course Programme.

 Filial Play Coaching.

-The 7 day course is for those who have not previously completed the Certificate in Therapeutic Play Skills course and are therefore required to attend the first 3 days.
+The seven-day course is for those who have not previously completed the Certificate in Therapeutic Play Skills course.

 It provides an opportunity for participants to extend their practice to working with parent/carers and families as well as the children